Blog

 From there, we’ll set you up with aligners and schedule your mid-treatment checkup.
 Depending on the severity of your case, the process will take between six months and one year.

-Your Retainer After Invisalign
+Your Retainer After Invisalign Treatment to Maintain Your Straighten Teeth Results

 Once you complete the aligner process, we’ll fit you with Invisalign’s Vivera® retainer to help keep your new smile looking perfect.
 Otherwise, your teeth may shift.
 These retainers are just as discreet and comfortable as your aligners, but they’re more durable and stiff for long-lasting wear.